 What to do and see in Busan in 48 hours

-1. Busan City Bus Tour
+1. Busan Travel Tip: Take the Busan City Bus Tour

-Where to catch the tour: The tour starts at the Busan KTX station (photo below).
+Where to catch the tour: The tour starts at Busan KTX station (photo below).
 Step outside, you’ll see a bus stop far off to the left on one of the side streets.
 This is where you can pick it up.
 Pay when you board the bus.
 If you can’t find it, ask at the Tourist Information Desk in the station.

 2. Jalgachi Fish Market

-3. Sushi at Jalgachi restaurant
+3. Fresh & Live Sushi at Jalgachi Seafood Restaurant

 Note: Busan prides itself on the “freshness” of its catch.
 Just make sure the contents or decor on your plate aren’t wiggling before you bite into them.